private-octopus/picoquic/doc/zero_rtt.md

 the server response.
 The data will be delivered by the server as it arrives.

-The picoquic client sends 0Rtt data using the same mechanisms as 1RTT data, using APIs like `picoquic_add_to_stream`, `picoquic_mark_active_stream`, `picoquic_queue_datagram_frame` or `picoquic_mark_datagram_ready`.
+The picoquic client sends zero RTT data using the same mechanisms as 1RTT data, using APIs like `picoquic_add_to_stream`, `picoquic_mark_active_stream`, `picoquic_queue_datagram_frame` or `picoquic_mark_datagram_ready`.
 If the resume ticket enabled